-- Use only copper wire for the line voltage power supply to this unit as listed in Table 1.
+- The outdoor unit requires both power and control circuit electrical connections.
+Refer to Figure 8 (page 14) for identification and location of outdoor unit field wiring interfaces.
+Make all electrical connections in accordance with all applicable codes and ordinances. - Overcurrent protection must be provided at the branch circuit distribution panel and sized as shown on the unit rating label and according to applicable local codes.
+See the unit rating plate for minimum circuit ampacity and maximum overcurrent protection limits. - Provide power supply for the unit in accordance with the unit wiring diagram, and the unit rating plate.
+Connect the line-voltage leads to the terminals on the contactor inside the control compartment. - Use only copper wire for the line voltage power supply to this unit.
 Use proper code agency listed conduit and a conduit connector for connecting the supply wires to the unit.
 Use of rain tight conduit is recommended. - Units are shipped from the factory wired for 240 volt operation.
-Remove the lead from the transformer terminal marked 240V and connect it to the terminal marked 208V. - Optional equipment requiring connection to the power or control circuits must be wired in strict accordance of the NEC (ANSI/NFPA 70), applicable local codes, and the instructions provided with the equipment.
+For 208V operation remove the lead from the transformer terminal marked 240V and connect it to the terminal marked 208V. - Optional equipment requiring connection to the power or control circuits must be wired in strict accordance of the NEC (ANSI/NFPA 70), applicable local codes, and the instructions provided with the equipment.